tkn-tub/ns3-gym/doc/models/source/organization.rst

 Finally, additional documentation about various aspects of |ns3| may exist on the `project wiki <http://www.nsnam.org/wiki>`_).

-We organize this model library documentation loosely as follows.
-We start with the models found in the ``src/network`` module, as this module contains some fundamental models for the simulator.
-The packet model, models for different address formats, and abstract base classes for objects such as nodes, net devices, channels, sockets, and applications are discussed here.

-We next group documentation under the following major headings:

-* Devices and Channels
-* Emulation
-* Internet Models
-* Applications
-* Support

 A sample outline of how to write model library documentation can be found in :mod:`src/template/doc`.

+The remainder of this document is organized alphabetically by module name.

+If you are new to ns3, you might first want to read below about the network module, which contains some fundamental models for the simulator.
+The packet model, models for different address formats, and abstract base classes for objects such as nodes, net devices, channels, sockets, and applications are discussed there.